 The student is removed from probation when his/her cumulative grade point average rises above these levels.
 The student is continued on probation if the semester average is 2.00 or higher but the cumulative grade point average has not attained the minimum standards of the graduated scale above.

 Students will be dismissed from the University if, while on academic probation, they fail to attain a 2.00 semester grade point average.

-Students who have been academically dismissed and have remained disenrolled for at least two semesters may request readmission from the Office of the Registrar.
-Readmission is discretionary with the Registrar and, if granted, will be on terms of academic probation.
+Students who have been academically dismissed and have remained dis-enrolled for at least two semesters may request readmission from the Office of the Registrar.
+This request must be made by essay as referenced above.
+Readmission is at the discretion of the Registrar and, if granted, will be on terms of academic probation.
 Degree requirements will be based on the catalog in use during the semester of readmission.

 Students who have been academically dismissed more than once must remain disenrolled for at least two semesters before they become eligible to apply for readmission.
 This request must be made by essay, as referenced above.
 Readmission is at the discretion of the Registrar and, if granted, will be on terms of academic probation.
 The readmission process includes the student signing a form indicating the terms of probationary readmission.
 In addition, students readmitted on probation after academic dismissals may be required to participate in an academic success plan.

 The existence of pending student conduct issues on record will void all requests/appeals for readmission of academically dismissed students.
 The Registrar’s office will only consider readmission if all student conduct issues are resolved before an appeal of an academic dismissal is made.